adam-rollins/Nand2Tetris-/README.md

 # Nand2Tetris-
 Repository of project I have completed for the Nand2Tetris course.

-This course was reated by Noam Nisan and Shimon Schocken.
+This course was created by Noam Nisan and Shimon Schocken.
 For more information visit https://www.nand2tetris.org/.

 The aim of this course is to build a modern computer from first principals.
 A brief decription of each completed project is given below.